hasithaa/bi-pocs/requiment.md

    - Includes structured values like arrays, maps, records with compatible member types
    - Shows "Do not find what you are looking for?
 Try Advanced expression editor" as an escape hatch

-4. **Create configurable value**: Opens a text box to name a configurable value, which becomes the expression.
-Shows existing configurable values to select from.
+4. **Create configurable value**: Opens a form to create or select a configurable value
+   - Create new section includes a text input for the configurable name
+   - Configurable names must start with a letter and contain only letters, numbers, and underscores (no dots or spaces)
+   - Shows a live preview of the expression
+   - Validates input and displays appropriate error messages
+   - Lists existing compatible configurable values that can be selected
+   - Clicking an existing configurable immediately applies it as the expression

-5. **Select env variable**: Opens a text box for an environment variable name, creating an expression to read it (e.g., `os:env("name")`).
-For non-string fields, includes type conversion.
+5. **Select env variable**: Opens a form to select or create environment variable expressions
+   - Allows entering an environment variable name
+   - Validates environment variable names (uppercase, letters, numbers, underscores)
+   - Shows a live preview of the generated expression
+   - For non-string fields, automatically adds the required type conversion
+   - Includes a list of common environment variable suggestions for quick selection
+   - Expressions are generated as `os:getEnv("ENV_NAME")` for string fields
+   - For non-string fields: `check int:fromString(os:getEnv("ENV_NAME"))`

-6. **Call a function**: Opens a form to select and call functions, with appropriate parameters for the chosen function.
+6. **Call a function**: Opens a form to select and call functions
+   - Shows a categorized list of common functions compatible with the field type
+   - Includes a search feature to find specific functions
+   - Selecting a function shows a parameter configuration form
+   - Required parameters are clearly marked
+   - Parameter inputs include descriptions and validation
+   - Shows a preview of the generated function call expression
+   - For string fields, functions with non-string return types automatically add toString()
+   - A note indicates that more advanced function calls are available in the expression editor

-7. **Advanced expression editor**: Opens a full expression editor with code completion, syntax highlighting, etc.
+7. **Open expression editor**: Opens a full expression editor
+   - Shows a text area for entering custom Ballerina expressions
+   - Pre-fills the editor with the existing expression when updating
+   - Lists available features and capabilities
+   - Includes a button to apply the expression
+   - Button text changes between "Use Expression" and "Update Expression" depending on context
+   - Follows the same design pattern as other components with back button and consistent styling

 8. **AI Suggestions**: Contextual value suggestions based on the field type and purpose
    - Displays 3 AI-generated suggestions relevant to the field type